 1c.
 Kick off a bash terminal in a web browser

-Open a web browser tab (Firefox or Chrome preferred), go to http://localhost:9000.
+Open web browser tab (Firefox or Chrome preferred) to launch VSCode to run inside your browser.

 Congrats!
 You successfully launched a ROS2 web-bash terminal.
 Woot!

 2. Run Hadabot's guided script for a simple ROS2 example

 From the web-bash terminal, run our guided python3 script:

 root@id:/# python3 /content/pt1/rd_1.py

 NOTE: this is a Python 3 script so don't forget to use python3.